 Call Jezic & Moyse First When Your Freedom is At Stake

 It is the right of a defendant to have a lawyer of their choosing to defend them and to advocate for their freedom.
-When your freedom is on the line, you want the experience and expansive legal knowledge of Jezic & Moyse, criminal defense attorneys, in your corner.
+When your freedom is on the line, you want the experience and expansive legal knowledge of Jezic & Moyse, Attorneys at Law in your corner.

 An Example of What Jezic & Moyse Can Do for You